Clean discolored and yellowed toys with these tips

 There are plenty of guides out there, but after trying it a few times ourselves, we found that while most guides are quite extensive, they quickly skip over some important details to make the process as smooth as possible.

-So today I'm going to show you how to whiten those old toys with a super cheap solution that you can buy in a bottle.
+So today I'm going to show you how to get that old toys can whiten with a super cheap solution that you can buy in a bottle.

 What you need to whiten toys